 Running LTspice IV on Mac OS X

-Before I start testing a new idea for an electronic circuit and building it on a breadboard, I usually want to test it with LTspice.
-It’s an amazing software for testing almost any kind of component and almost all manufacturers have a spice equivalent for most of their components.
+Before I start testing a new idea for an electronic circuit and building it on a breadboard, I usually want to check it with LTspice.
+It’s a fantastic piece of software for testing almost any kind of component.
+Nearly all manufacturers have a spice equivalent for most of their parts.
 But there’s a snag.
 The Mac version of LTspice is a piece of crap.
 Having to run a virtual PC or reboot using BootCamp feels unnecessarily slow and convoluted.
 But there’s a way of running it as a “normal” Mac application.
 Here’s how to do it.